 Members of the Guild of Oca Breeders (GOB) aim to further the development and adaptation of oca (Oxalis tuberosa) to areas outside its traditional homelands, starting with the UK and northern Europe.

 Plant breeding is becoming more and more a domain of large agri-business, removing it from communities and public control.

-A club would help individuals organise themselves to take part in an accelerated process to get better tubers.
 An “open source” breeding club, keeping new cultivars in the public domain for the benefit of all, would work to protect the interests of those exploring the future of the crop whatever their background and means.
-We aim to make sure we keep oca in the public domain by linking to the Open Source Seed Initiative.
+We will make sure we keep oca and our breeding programme in the public domain by linking to the Open Source Seed Initiative and other community initiatives.

 Optimisation of the breeding process, ensuring steady, meaningful progress and encouraging funders to support the project, will be achieved by the collaboration of amateurs and experts working in partnership with scientific institutions and other sympathetic organisations.

 What is required of members?